tezos/tezos-mirror/docs/introduction/howtouse.rst

 .. _originated-accounts:

-Implicit accounts and smart contracts
+Implicit Accounts and Smart Contracts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Tezos there are two kinds of accounts: *implicit accounts* and *smart contracts*.